2024 World Open (snooker)

 The 2024 World Open (officially the 2024 Huading Nylon World Open) was a professional snooker tournament that took place from 18 to 24 March 2024 at the Yushan Sport Centre in Yushan, China.
-The fifth edition of the World Open held in Yushan since 2016, it marked the return of the event to the tour after a threeseason hiatus due to the COVID19 pandemic.
+The fifth edition of the World Open held in Yushan since 2016, it marked the return of the event to the tour after a four-year hiatus due to the COVID19 pandemic.
 It was the 15th ranking event of the 202324 season, following the Players Championship and preceding the Tour Championship.
 It was also the fourth and last major tournament of the season to be held in China, following the International Championship.
 Organised by the World Snooker Tour and sponsored by Huading Nylon, the event was broadcast by CCTV-5, Migu, and Huya domestically, and by other broadcasters worldwide.
 The winner received £170,000 from a total prize fund of £815,000.

 Judd Trump won the previous edition, having defeated Thepchaiya Un-Nooh 105 in the final of the 2019 event.
 He successfully defended the title, beating Ding Junhui 104 in the final, and claimed his 28th career ranking title to equal the number won by Steve Davis.
 It was Trump's fifth ranking title of the season, following his wins at the 2023 English Open, the 2023 Wuhan Open, the 2023 Northern Ireland Open, and the 2024 German Masters.
 It was also the third time Trump had won five or more ranking titles in a single season, having done so in the 201920 and the 202021 seasons.
 The only other players that have achieved the feat were Stephen Hendry in 199094, Ding in 201314, Mark Selby in 201617, and Ronnie O'Sullivan in 201718.

 The main stage of the event produced 95 century breaks, with an additional 34 made in the qualifying matches played in Barnsley, England.
 The highest break was a Zak Surety's first career maximum break, compiled during his heldover match against Ding.

 Format

 The 2024 World Open was a professional snooker tournament that took place from 18 to 24 March 2024 at the Yushan Sport Centre in Yushan, China.
-The 15th ranking event of the 202324 season, and the fourth and last major tournament of the season to be held in China, the tournament was the fifth edition of the World Open held in Yushan since 2016, marking its return to the tour after a threeseason hiatus due to the COVID19 pandemic.
+The 15th ranking event of the 202324 season, and the fourth and last major tournament of the season to be held in China, the tournament was the fifth edition of the World Open held in Yushan since 2016, marking its return to the tour after a four-year hiatus due to the COVID19 pandemic.
 Originally created in 1982 as the Professional Players Tournament, the tournament was held in the UK as the Grand Prix and LG Cup from 1984 to 2009, and was renamed the World Open in 2010.
 China hosted the event from 2012 to 2014 in Haikou, and in Yushan since 2016.

 Judd Trump won the previous edition, having defeated Thepchaiya Un-Nooh 105 in the final of the 2019 event.
 He successfully defended the title, beating Ding Junhui 104 in the final.